-Re B) Managing your website, on the other hand, is more than easy.
+B) Managing your website is more than easy.
 WordPress is incredibly well-designed when it comes to its user panel and the way it handles creating, tweaking, and publishing content.
-After all, WordPress was born as a blogging platform – no wonder it’s good at taking care of content.
+After all, WordPress was created as a blogging platform – no wonder it’s good at taking care of the content.

 Here’s what the main WordPress dashboard looks like:

 Here’s what the content editing screen looks like in WordPress:

 WordPress is more flexible than Wix.

 Being an open source means that anyone can build a plugin or a theme that will extend the platform’s native functionality.
 Many people do that.

 What this simply means is that if you need any feature at all, there’s a high likelihood that someone’s already built a plugin that makes it available.
 And what’s more, that plugin is probably free.